sturmer/sturmer.github.io/README.md

 # Local development

-- `bundle exec nanoc live` compiles the site and serves it, listening for changes
+`nanoc live` compiles the site and serves it, listening for changes.

+Note that `bundle exec nanoc live` uses the same `nanoc` executable.

 ## Deploy